bdombro/gedcom-svg-tree/README.md

 Its does however try to display all the data from the file.

+####
+Some sample files can be found in [ged folder](https://github.com/ameros/gedcom-svg-tree/tree/main/ged) or in some public Internet repositories.

 ### Output
 SVG is a universal format of two-dimensional vector graphics, which was created for use on WWW.